The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 One of my personal favorite road trips from Chicago is gorgeous Isle Royale in Michigan.

 If you love outdoor adventure, kayaking, and hiking, then Isle Royale National Park is one of the best road trips from Chicago for you.
-Located on an island near the upper panhandle of Michigan, this trip requires a 7-hour drive to Houghton or Copper Harbor, Michigan.

 From there, leave your car in a paid lot and take the ferry (book in advance!) across to the island.
 Be sure to book your trip a few months in advance, since the ferries and park hotels/campgrounds can sell out well ahead of time.